processone/p1_xmlrpc/README.md

 to add support for custom HTTP headers, https transport and case insensitive HTTP header support.
 Custom HTTP headers allow to send cookies between client and server.

+## Building

+XMLRPC library can be build as follow:

+    make

+It is a rebar-compatible OTP application.
+Alternatively, you can build it with rebar:

+    rebar compile

+## Development

+### Test

+#### Unit test

+You can run eunit test with the command:

+    $ rebar eunit